 Alouette River discharge data was plotted against the percentages of fines as well as gravel in order to determine if a correlation exists between the data sets.
 Figures 14 and 15 show that the largest changes of percent fines and gravels during the period of 1995 - 2011 occurred following the peak flow events of 54.5 cms in 1995 and 31.2 cms in 2003.
 Another large event occurred in March of 2007, when flows exceeded 45cms for several days.
 Although this likely caused significant changes to the substrate composition, these changes were not documented due to the fact that Wolman sampling was not carried out in 2006 or 2007.
-As commented previously, the absence of controlled flow releases from Alouette Dam between the 2010 and 2011 sampling runs could have contributed to the increase of fine sediment proportions in 2011.
+The 48 hour, 40-42cms event of November 2009 is thought to have contributed to the 6% drop in fine sediments between 2009 and 2010.
+As commented previously, the absence of controlled flow releases from Alouette Dam between the 2010 and 2012 sampling runs could have contributed to the increase of fine sediment proportions in 2011-2012.